-- To make the students be familiar with the limit state design of RCC beams and columns - To design special structures such as Deep beams, Corbels, Deep beams, and Grid floors - The students will have confident to design the flat slab as per Indian standard, yield line theory and strip method. - To design the beams based on limit analysis and detail the beams, columns and joints for ductility
+- To make the students be familiar with the limit state design of RCC beams and columns - To design special structures such as Deep beams, Corbels, Deep beams, and Grid floors - To make the students confident to design the flat slab as per Indian standard, yield line theory and strip method. - To design the beams based on limit analysis and detail the beams, columns and joints for ductility.